Authors' official companion web site

 [The book] flows smoothly from one topic to another...
 The authors intentionally produce 'buggy' programs to demonstrate common errors.
 I like this, and I feel that most textbooks only show 'masterpiece' programs.

-If you'd like to get in touch with the authors to learn more about the textbook, please contact us at the following email addresses:
+If you'd like an instructor sample copy of the book, please contact your Pearson representative.
+If you'd like to get in touch with the authors to learn more about the textbook, please contact us at the following email address:

 We look forward to hearing from you!